canes2001/ApplicationDefaultingEngine/README.md

 # ApplicationDefaultingEngine
-Initial architecture idea for a application specific defaulting enging
+Initial architecture idea for a application specific defaulting engine